Data Matrix Barcodes

 To enable the required Data Matrix standard, developers can use the setDataMatrixEcc method of class DataMatrixParameters.
-This method allows setting one of the supported standards: ECC 000-140 (outdated standards) or ECC 200 (recent universal standard) using the values available in the DataMatrixEccType global property.
+This method allows setting one of the supported standards: ECC 000-140 (outdated standards) or ECC 200 (recent universal standard) using the values available in the DataMatrixEccType enum.
 The value of DataMatrixEccType.ECC_200 is set by default.

-ECC 000-140 standards can be applied only to a few encoding modes included in the DataMatrixEncodeMode global property, i.e. AUTO, FULL, and ASCII.
+ECC 000-140 standards can be applied only to a few encoding modes included in the DataMatrixEncodeMode enum, i.e. AUTO, FULL, and ASCII.
 All other encoding modes are processed as FULL by default.
 The setCodeTextEncoding method is not applicable to these standards and therefore, encoding Unicode characters is not supported.
 Barcode layout confirgurations of ECC 000-140 differ significantly from ECC 200.
 At the same time, different standards corresponding to ECC 000-140 are quite similar between each other and only have different data recovery capacity, as explained below.

 |ECC Standard||Data Recovery Capacity|